Insights into the forces shaping our industry.

 When you present an offer, make sure it’s one that will be accepted.
 When working with a recruiter, you will know the candidate’s salary expectations ahead of time.
 If you can’t make an offer to a candidate in their target range, don’t interview the candidate.

-There are consequences to making an offer that won’t be accepted.
 First, it wastes your and the candidate’s time – between phone interviews, in person interviews, reference checking, etc. Second, you have to factor in the time and revenue loss of the position not being filled; in many cases, the search has to start all over again, after you’ve gotten to the point of making a candidate an offer.
 Third, it can spark a bad reputation in the market place.
 We are in a small industry, where the degree of separation is only 2 or 3 rather than the typical 6 degrees of separation and people talk.

-You want to start a relationship off on the right foot.
 If you like the candidate, then make them a strong offer, within 1 – 3 days of their final interview.
 Work with your recruiter to discuss the offer ahead of time and to understand if it makes sense to move forward.